matahariramadhan/transcriptor-app/README.md

     To measure code coverage using `pytest-cov` (included in development dependencies), run:

     ```bash
-    pytest --cov=src tests/
+    pytest --cov=core tests/
     ```

-    This will run all tests (unit and integration by default, or specify paths) in the `tests/` directory and report coverage for the `src/` directory.
+    This will run all tests (unit and integration by default, or specify paths) in the `tests/` directory and report coverage for the `core/` directory.

 See `testPlan.md` for a detailed overview of the testing strategy (unit, integration, E2E) and the structure of the tests (`tests/unit/`, `tests/integration/`, `tests/e2e/`).